ThingPulse/docs/docs/guides/espaper-calendar.md

 	*  the device is empty, has no application installed
 1. Hit the install button.

+!!! warning
+    The device must not be in deep sleep mode when you start the transfer.

 ![](../img/guides/espaper-calendar/ThingPulse-ESPaper-Calendar-App-Fairy-settings.png)

-Now reset the device as instructed in the App Fairy.
+Now reset the device as instructed in the App Fairy console.

 ### Configure ESPaper Calendar app